 - Extremely small increase in operational costs

-- No need for secondary NOx reduction methods for majority of the boilers
+- No need for secondary NOx reduction methods for the majority of the boilers

 - Customer: Eesti Energia, Estonia’s biggest energy company